ColinKp47/NN_Proposal/README.md

 Ultimately, I would like to see a tool like this be used to evaluate and understand current infrastructure while guiding future decisions.

 # Goals
-Collect and label large datasets
+Collect and label large dataset of city grid maps

-Explore correlations to link to map datasets
+Explore social/infrastructure data to correlations to link to map datasets

 Train model to make inferences about a location based on street grid layout